 You are not your emotions, you have emotions, and you can master them. ~ John Lennon

 # 26: Stay Committed

 Work hard and you can compress a lifetime of earnings and beyond into just two to five years in network marketing, but you have to commit!
 Learn everything you can about this business if you want to be successful!

 There is no profession that exists that allows someone to succeed without training.
 Real estate agents, doctors, lawyers, nurses—They all go to school!
 Well, enroll in network marketing school for a couple of years and see what happens!
 Treat it like a business; it will pay you like a business.

 On the same token, if you just wanna chill and have fun; it will pay you like a hobby.
 That’s fine too!
 We all must prioritize according to what works best in our own lives.
 But we cannot be disappointed when we don’t get paid for work we didn’t do.

 You cannot conquer what you are not committed to. ~T.D.Jakes

 There you have it folks.
 These are some of my best leadership tips for network marketers.
 What are your thoughts?
+What are your favorite leadership tips for network marketers?
 Leave a comment below to let me know what you think.
 I look forward to hearing from you.